-Jeremy is one of the few cinematographers with the versatility to shoot films, television, commercials, music videos and documentaries; with shows that have aired on Netflix, BBC, Discovery, National Geographic, History Channel and in festivals around the world.
+Jeremy has become known for his narrative and documentary series work over the last several years; with shows that have aired on Netflix, Amazon Prime, BBC, Discovery, National Geographic, History Channel and in festivals around the world.
 A portfolio this eclectic could perhaps only be borne out of a work background as diverse and involved as his.
-In addition to spending years as a steadicam operator, Jeremy was an early adopter of digital HD technologies, and long before he shot motion pictures he created candid street photo essays—as early as age 11, in fact.
-These skills, and his penchant for experimentation and calculated risk-taking, place him in a rare class of do-it-all DPs
+In addition to spending over sixteen years as a steadicam operator, Jeremy was an early adopter of digital capture technologies.
+Long before he shot motion pictures he created candid street photo essays—as early as age 11, in fact.
+These skills, and his penchant for experimentation and calculated risk-taking, place him in a rare class of do-it-all DPs.

 His latest work has been shooting two episodes of a new Netflix Guillermo Del Toro anthology series “Cabinet of Curiosities”, with directors Guillermo Navarro and Ana Lily Amirpour, respectively.

 He is also known for the hit series “The Expanse” which wrapped its 6th and final season in May 2021.
 Jeremy has been the photographic leader for the series since its debut in 2015.
 All six seasons are currently on Amazon Prime.